 A note on versioning¶

-Historically OAuthLib has not been very good at semantic versioning but that will change after the 1.0.0 release due late 2014.
-After that poing any major digit release (e.g. 2.0.0) may introduce non backwards compatible changes.
+Historically OAuthLib has not been very good at semantic versioning but that has changed since the 1.0.0 in 2014.
+Since, any major digit release (e.g. 2.0.0) may introduce non backwards compatible changes.
 Minor point (1.1.0) releases will introduce non API breaking new features and changes.
 Bug releases (1.0.1) will include minor fixes that needs to be released quickly (e.g. after a bigger release unintentionally introduced a bug).